 Moreover, since Coinbase internally warehouses all crypto used in transactions, crypto-to-crypto payments happen instantaneously.

-Operations & Dashboard
+Coinbase Operations & User Dashboard

 The user interface you’re met with when you log into Coinbase will depend on the area you log into.
 Coinbase is divided into two areas: Coinbase and Coinbase Pro.